The used water that goes down toilets, sinks and drains and into the sewerage system. Also known as sewage. About 99% of it is water.

-We have 14 water recycling plants.
+We have 14 water resource recovery facilities that recycle water.
 Find out more about our recycled water network.

-We run four of the largest water recycling projects in Australia.
+We run 4 of the largest water recycling projects in Australia.

-The Rouse Hill Water Recycling Plant is our largest residential recycling project.
+The Rouse Hill Water Resource Recovery Facility is our largest residential recycling project.

 It provides recycled water to about 32,000 homes and businesses in the Rouse Hill area for things like watering gardens and flushing toilets.

-There are 2 water recycling plants at St Marys that work together to make high quality recycled water for 2 different purposes.
+There are 2 sites at St Marys that work together to make high-quality recycled water for 2 different purposes.

-The St Marys Water Recycling Plant produces recycled water for irrigating the local golf course.
+The St Marys Water Resource Recovery Facility produces recycled water for irrigating the local golf course.

-Wollongong Water Recycling Plant makes 2 different types of recycled water.
+Wollongong Water Resource Recovery Facility makes 2 different types of recycled water.

 It makes some recycled water that is suitable to irrigate the local golf course and sporting fields, and for dust suppression at the nearby coal terminal.

-The plant also uses advanced membrane technology to provide high quality recycled water to BlueScope Steel at Port Kembla.
+The facility also uses advanced membrane technology to provide high quality recycled water to BlueScope Steel at Port Kembla.

 BlueScope Steel uses about 20 million litres of recycled water every day to make iron and steel, cool the plant and equipment and reduce dust.